karan/Speekr/README.md

 #### `GET /user`

-Returns details of logged in user
+Returns details of logged in user in JSON format.

+Returns 401 error and `{}` if no user logged in

 #### `GET /next_thing`